kneatace/crud_operation_java/README.md

 cd crud_operation_java
 2.Setup the MySQL database

-Make sure MySQL (from XAMPP) is running, then:
+-Make sure MySQL (from XAMPP) is running, then:

+code:

-CREATE DATABASE userdb;
+CREATE DATABASE crud;

 USE crud;